 Exemptions & exclusions

-The position request process applies to all regular staff positions, except for those that are 70 to 100 percent funded through sponsored research grants.
+The position request process applies to all regular staff positions, except for those that are 100 percent funded through sponsored research grants.

 The process does not apply to:

 - Faculty positions – including tenure line, non-tenure eligible, and research faculty.

 - Research staff – including postdoctoral fellows and research associates.

 - Work-study Students – students who are doing work at Northwestern as part of their financial aid package are also exempt from the process.

 Posted staff positions require an additional approval step, as follows:

 - Once an offer is developed – it is recommended this be done in partnership with your HR Talent Acquisition Partner – complete the Approval to Hire Form.

 - Secure any internal approvals that are required, and submit the Approval to Hire form to your HR Talent Acquisition Partner.
 They will facilitate HR and Position Approval Committee approvals, as needed.